2023 Budget tax measures

-Luxembourg has concluded specific agreements with its neighbouring countries (Germany, France and Belgium).
-These agreements implement a mutual “force majeure tolerance” for cross border employees (i.e. employees working in one country and living in another one) in relation to COVID-19 restrictions.
+Luxembourg concluded specific agreements with its neighbouring countries (Germany, France, and Belgium) to implement a mutual 'force majeure tolerance' for cross-border employees (i.e. employees working in one country and living in another one) in relation to COVID-19 restrictions.

-In practice the home-working days due to the COVID-19’ pandemic, are considered as being exercised in the state where the cross-border worker would have worked in a normal situation.
-This measure is intended to avoid a split taxation due to COVID-19 restrictions for cross-border employees.
+In practice, the home-working days due to the COVID-19 pandemic were considered as being exercised in the state where the cross-border worker would have worked in a normal situation.
+This measure was intended to avoid a split taxation due to COVID-19 restrictions for cross-border employees.

-Similar measures have been taken from a social security perspective.
-In practice, the days related to home working due to Covid-19 are currently exceptionally disregarded in the counting of the 25% limit for individuals qualifying as multi-state workers under Article 13 of Regulation (EC) 883/2004.
+Similar measures were taken from a social security perspective.
+In practice, the days related to home working due to COVID-19 were exceptionally disregarded in the counting of the 25% limit for individuals qualifying as multi-state workers under Article 13 of Regulation (EC) 883/2004.

 The aforementioned measures were exceptional and temporary, and the tolerance ended on 30 June 2022 with respect to individual taxation.
 However, for social security purposes, the EU Administrative Commission issued guidance whereby it indicated that the current legal framework of the social security EU regulations should be interpreted in a flexible and more adequate way as 'telework constitutes a new reality for workers and employers'.
 Further, on 14 November 2022, the Commission extended the COVID-19 tolerance regime until 30 June 2023.